 Clean and Clear Your Vents

 Blocked vents reduce efficiency and cause your air conditioner to work harder than it should to heat up your home.
-Inspect your vents for common blockages like furniture, rugs or other items that may be blocking the airflow.
+Inspect your vents for common blockages like furniture, rugs or other items that may be blocking the air flow.

 Once you have removed blockages, take a few minutes to clean the vent and remove any dust, dirt or grime.
 Dirty vents distribute dirt, dust and other particles around your house which could be hazardous to your health.
-Having clean vents is especially important if you or your family has allergies or lung-related conditions.

 Install a Programmable Thermostat